robycohen/Simple-Runtime-Permission/README.md

 This library Simplify request runtime permission process available in Android M and above.

 # Setup
-1. Add it in your root build.gradle at the end of repositories
+1. Add JitPack repository to your root build.gradle
 ```
 allprojects {
 		repositories {